 If you already have a diagnosis of food allergy, it is important to see your allergist regularly for possible re-testing and an oral food challenge to determine if you have outgrown some of your allergic triggers.
-Epinephrine auto-injectors are indicated for patients at risk for anaphylaxis, so in some cases, a prescription for injectable epinephrine may no longer be medically necessary.
+Epinephrine auto-injectors are indicated for patients at risk for anaphylaxis, so in some cases, a prescription may no longer be medically necessary.

 Can You Give Us Some Examples of When Injectable Epinephrine Is Not Needed?

 Also, a child who is diagnosed with an allergy to egg or milk should have regular evaluations by an allergist.
 Most children will outgrow these allergies.
 Your allergist will determine the need for re-testing and recommend a skin test, blood test, and/or oral food challenge.
 An oral challenge is always done in a medical office where trained personnel are present to deal with any reactions.

 Throughout our practice, every week we have children that can add egg, milk, and other foods back into their diet.
 If you are being properly managed by an allergy expert, you should not be filling prescriptions that are no longer medically indicated.

 Once There Is a Confirmed Diagnosis That Includes the Risk of Anaphylaxis, Besides the Prescription for Injectable Epinephrine, What Else Does the Patient Need to Do?